-An incredibly delicious zucchini slice crustless zucchini pie, perfect for brunch, lunch or a light dinner.
+Zucchini slice or crustless zucchini pie - incredibly delicious, and perfect for brunch, lunch or a light dinner.

 I was not very sure how to call this recipe...
 Zucchini slice or crustless zucchini pie or even savory zucchini cake.
 It is some kind of a pie because it is made with flour and oil, but also some kind of quiche because it is made with eggs.
 Or a savory cake, but savory cake sounds so forced...

 But either zucchini slice, quiche or pie, it is for sure crustless, so you will not have to bother with making a crust.
-No need at all, the zucchini slice is so delicious just as it is, I was never tempted to change the recipe in any way.
+No need at all, it is so delicious just as it is, I was never tempted to change the recipe in any way.

 And, trust me, I have been baking this recipe for years now.
 This is actually an updated post from my first year of blogging, nobody really noticed the recipe at the time, I just hope more of you will notice it now, this is really worth it!

 Once you've baked it, you will keep coming back to it, I have yet to meet somebody who didn't like it, including children who are known zucchini deniers.

 If you happen to live in a more rural area or at least in an area where people have gardens, you might have the same “problem” I have every summer.
 A glut of zucchini!
-I am not a vegetable grower myself, yet I find myself having to deal with tons of zucchini every summer.
+I am not a vegetable grower myself, yet I find myself having to deal with tons of them every summer.

-Everybody I know, who grows zucchini keeps bringing me some, zucchini are very generous plants and most of the time, one or two plants produce more than one family can manage to eat in one summer.
+Everybody I know, who grows zucchini keeps bringing me some, they are very generous plants, and most of the time, one or two plants produce more than one family can manage to eat in one summer.

 So, be sure you will find really A LOT of zucchini recipes.
-I’ve just had a look at my categories, there are 32 zucchini recipes you can choose from.
+I've just had a look at my categories, there are 32 recipes you can choose from.